Shippable/docs/sources/ci/push-amazon-ecr.md

   post_ci:
     - docker push aws-account-id.dkr.ecr.us-east-1.amazonaws.com/image-name:image-tag

 integrations:
   hub:
-    - integrationName: myIntegration    #replace with your integration name
+    - integrationName: ecr-integration    #replace with your integration name
       type: ecr
 ```

-You can replace your myIntegration, aws-account-id, region, image-name and image-tag as required in the snippet above.
+You can replace your ecr-integration, aws-account-id, region, image-name and image-tag as required in the snippet above.

 ## Advanced config